 - Omega-3 fatty acids, namely EPA are important to reduce inflammation and improve cell quality.

-- Serrapeptase, a potent proteolytic enzyme from silkworms is a great all-rounder anti-inflammatory without causing any gastrointestinal upset.
+- Serrapeptase, a potent proteolytic enzyme from silkworms is a great all-rounder anti-inflammatory without causing any gastrointestinal upset; as is PEA.

 - D-ribose, essentially the backbone of ATP, the energy molecules in the body is another recommended supplement to consider.

 Poor digestion, irritable bowel symptoms (altered bowel movements, pain, bloating) food intolerances, an altered microbiome and lowered nutrient absorption compromise the immune system and provoke gastrointestinal inflammation.
 For many, eliminating allergens – dairy, soy, wheat – makes a big difference.
 Bioresonance testing for gut pathogens (including candida), allergens and food sensitivities is highly accurate and non-invasive.
 What’s more, pathogens and allergens can be ‘inverted’ and treated!

 Almost every patient with fibromyalgia has a ‘small intestinal bacterial overgrowth’ (SIBO) and candida; both contributing to fatigue.
 A study of fibromyalgia patients revealed that eradication of SIBO significantly improved pain scores, abdominal bloating, gas, constipation, diarrhoea, joint pain*.

 SIBO, dysbiosis, fungal pathogens such as candida and parasites can be treated successfully and effectively with a combination of bioresonance and the use of herbal anti-microbial agents while a high strength probiotic with a range of lactobacillus and bifidobacteria species restores bacterial balance.
 In fact, the most important piece of the puzzle is probiotics both in therapeutic form and fermented food form.
 Correcting the microbiome corrects one of the root causes of fibromyalgia and is a critical part of treating this condition.